dstoykov/abc.bg/README.md

 # abc.bg
-An email client, created with Java and Spring.
+An email client, created with JavaMail and Spring.